chstan/autodiDAQt/docs/source/installing.rst

 ------------

 DAQuiri is just a Python package, published under the name ``daquiri``.
-It is listed on PyPI and conda, so you can install it like any other package
+It is listed on PyPI (outdated) and conda (eventually), so you can install it like any other package

 .. code-block::bash
    $ conda install daquiri